awsdocs/amazon-ec2-user-guide/doc_source/view-billing-info.md

 # Finding AMI billing and usage details<a name="view-billing-info"></a>

 In the Amazon EC2 console, you can view the AMI billing information from the **AMIs** page or from the **Instances** page\.
-You can also find billing information using the AWS CLI\.
+You can also find billing information using the AWS CLI or the instance metadata service\.

 The following fields can help you verify AMI charges on your bill:
 + **Platform details**